-A word or two here will make Mr. M.&#8217;s object plain.
-The system which he believes to be biblical &#8220;is nowhere,&#8221; says he,| &#8220;established.&#8221; It belongs &#8220;to the Church of the future.&#8221;| However, he does not delude himself.
+A word or two here will make Mr. M.'s object plain.
+The system which he believes to be biblical "is nowhere," says he,¦ "established."
+It belongs "to the Church of the future."¦ However, he does not delude himself.

-&#8220;Our Church of the future,&#8221; says he,| will never do miracles, it will not attain to perfection, nor regenerate that part of the world within its reach; &#8230; and at its close we shall boast ourselves of it still less than at its beginning.&#8221; For the present, nevertheless, he rests on that which remains of old dissent. &#8220;Remember,&#8221; says he,| &#8220;that you have not, like us poor dissenters, the right, I do not say of justifying, but of explaining your fall,&#8221; etc.
+"Our Church of the future," says he,¦ will never do miracles, it will not attain to perfection, nor regenerate that part of the world within its reach; ... and at its close we shall boast ourselves of it still less than at its beginning."
+For the present, nevertheless, he rests on that which remains of old dissent.
+"Remember," says he,¦ "that you have not, like us poor dissenters, the right, I do not say of justifying, but of explaining your fall," etc.

 However, that old dissent does not suit him, although he loves to avail himself of the remembrance of it.

-&#8220;It is unquestionable,&#8221; says he,| &#8220;that there was a narrow spirit amongst the dissenters of certain localities.
-Perhaps one does still demand too positively the confession of a faith well established, and having the consciousness of itself.&#8221; &#8220;We wish to open our arms to every soul for whom there is a good hope.&#8221;
+"It is unquestionable," says he,¦ "that there was a narrow spirit amongst the dissenters of certain localities.
+Perhaps one does still demand too positively the confession of a faith well established, and having the consciousness of itself."
+"We wish to open our arms to every soul for whom there is a good hope."

-&#8220;Some years ago dissenters would have been stiff and not easily dealt with.
-Now we are humbled. *We hold to nothing* but the unity of brethren.
-As to the unlucky name of dissent, we like it as little as you do yourselves.&#8221;| Mr. M. here is addressing the scattered brethren who belong to the *Church of the future,* whose system is to admit, in consequence, &#8220;a wise elasticity of forms.&#8221;|
+"Some years ago dissenters would have been stiff and not easily dealt with.
+Now we are humbled.
+We hold to nothing but the unity of brethren.
+As to the unlucky name of dissent, we like it as little as you do yourselves."¦ Mr. M. here is addressing the scattered brethren who belong to the Church of the future, whose system is to admit, in consequence, "a wise elasticity of forms¦."

 As to the National Church, Mr. M. shews no mercy.
-It is &#8220;a deceitful beacon,&#8221;| &#8220;a guide into the ditch,&#8221;| where
+It is "a deceitful beacon¦," "a guide into the ditch¦," where

-| The fact is that the Christian never chooses his path.
+¦ The fact is that the Christian never chooses his path.
 It is a question of being faithful in the path which God has traced for us by His will.
-And, if there be a question of the heart&#8217;s choice, surely, if God gives us the grace for it, a christian heart would accept as a gift the privilege of suffering with Jesus (@Philippians 1: 29; ch.
-3: 10).
+And, if there be a question of the heart's choice, surely, if God gives us the grace for it, a Christian heart would accept as a gift the privilege of suffering with Jesus (@Philippians 1: 29; chapter 3: 10).

-| Page 96.
+¦ Page 96.

-| Page 135.
+¦ Page 135.

-| Page 136.
+¦ Page 136.

-| Page 100.
+¦ Page 100.

-| Page 124.
+¦ Page 124.

-| Page 135.
+¦ Page 135.

-| Page 136.
+¦ Page 136.

-| Page 14.
+¦ Page 14.

-| Page 13.
+¦ Page 13.

 {171}